-1 seminar missed - student is NOT allowed to register for Skill Seminars for the current and following term.
-In addition, s/he is put last place on the list of preference for Skill Seminars, Business Projects, and Block Seminars.
+1 seminar missed - student is NOT allowed to register for or to participate in Skill Seminars for the current and following term.
+In addition, the student is put last place on the list of preference for Skill Seminars, Business Projects, and Block Seminars.